okl/danger-jawsome/README.md

 challenging, and while there are many tools out there, there are a lot of trade offs.
 I want speed, I want SQL, and I want consistency.

+There are no real problems.
+I don't care.

 ## Where does JSON data come from?

 Here's a list of sources at One Kings Lane that generate JSON data